Nick Cain assesses how to halt the all-round might of the all-conquering All Blacks

 However, despite such a rich array of talent, Australia showed in last month’s draw in Brisbane that New Zealand are not unbeatable – although making your first-up tackles, competing with beserker intensity at the breakdown, and kicking your goals is non-negotiable.

-If England are searching for an example of how New Zealand can be knocked out of their stride they need look no further than Brisbane, or this year's all-Kiwi Super 15 semi-final, when the Chiefs beat a Crusaders side stacked with current All Blacks, including McCaw and Carter.
+If England are searching for an example of how New Zealand can be knocked out of their stride they need look no further than Brisbane, or this year’s all-Kiwi Super 15 semi-, when the beat a Crusaders side stacked with current All Blacks, including McCaw and Carter.

 The Chiefs ripped into McCaw and company, showing no respect for reputations.
 Their pack, spearheaded by the pugnacious Tongan prop, Arizona Taumalolo, led the way by roughing-up the Crusaders at the breakdown, mostly legitimately.
 This included dragging away opposition players by the scruff, McCaw included, if they were blocking quick ball.